hyperledger/anoncreds-v2-rs/src/vcp/README.md

     but we don't want to see it reported as a failure, e.g., because the issue is understood and will be addressed in future work, or because the issue is not related to the main purpose of the test.
-    An example of the latter is if the underlying ZKP library panics when incorrectly used, and the purpose of the test is only to ensure that it does not enable a prover to create a proof that a verifier successfully verifies.
+    An example of the latter is if the underlying ZKP library panics when incorrectly used, and the purpose of the test is only to ensure that it does not enable creating a proof that successfully verifies.

 If tests are run directly using `cargo test`, then these tests that are overridden to `Fail` are reported as failures.
 To avoid confusion, such tests have `_overridden_to_fail` appended to their